 North Yorkshire Police have become aware of individuals exploiting the good community networks being created following the current coronavirus situation.

 They have had reports of suspicious persons cold calling the elderly and vulnerable and offering to get shopping for them asking them to hand over cash.

 please do not engage and politely close the door.

 Laura Wright is our co-ordinator for local volunteers who are able to assist those needing support.

 She will be implementing safe guarding measures.

-Information will be distributed via the monthly newsletter and more regularly by InfoNet KFF - it is important to sign up if you have not already done so - use the 'Subscribe to InfoNet KFF' box to the left of your screen.
+Information will be distributed via the monthly newsletter (but this will not be delivered by volunteers but left for collection at The Willows) and more regularly by InfoNet KFF - it is important to sign up if you have not already done so - use the 'Subscribe to InfoNet KFF' box to the left of your screen.
+If you have a neighbour who is not able to access InfoNet KFF, please help to keep them informed in a safe manner.
 Regular updates will also be posted here.